 These rely heavily on the local contact information listed in the apps when determining relevance, so it’s crucial that your business name, address and phone number (NAP) is consistent across all of these 3rd party platforms.
 And you own listings on many of them!

-Listings management is a big part of effective local SEO.
+Listings management is a big part of effective local SEO services.
 It’s crucial you take the time to make sure your NAP and business hours are consistent all over the web.
 That includes on your website, on your directory listings, on Google My Business (GMB) and on review sites and apps like Yelp, Glassdoor, the Better Business Bureau (BBB) and Angie’s List, to name a few.

 Now let’s talk about those review sites and apps.